Types of Coolers for Every Occasion

 If you only need a cooler to use in your backyard, consider a stationary or wheeled patio cooler.
-These coolers have a raised design, which makes them easy to reach in for food, ice and drinks.
+These coolers have a raised design.
+It's easy to reach into these coolers for food, ice and drinks.
 They come in a variety of decorative colors and styles, and some have locking casters, so they won’t roll around.
 Buffet-style coolers are also available.
-They typically feature one or two cabinets for storing glasses, napkins and other necessities, a countertop for mixing drinks and serving and a built-in cooler area for ice and food.
+They typically feature a built-in cooler area, one or two cabinets for storing glasses, napkins and other necessities and a countertop for mixing and serving drinks.

 Fishing & Camping Coolers

-Your camp cooler should be weather-resistant and have enough insulation to keep ice and other items cold for as long as you'll be out.
-Check the manufacturer's label for how long you can expect it to keep perishables chilled.
+Your camp cooler should be weather-resistant and have enough insulation to keep ice and other items cold for as long as your outing lasts.
+Check the manufacturer's label for how long you can expect a cooler to keep perishables chilled.

-If fishing is part of your plans, you'll want to keep your catch fresh in a cooler until you can get home.
-Consider a dual-compartment cooler with a space for your items plus your haul.
-A true fishing cooler will have a place to attach your fishing rods and have a lid sturdy enough for you to sit.
-You may want to be portable, but consider a hard-top cooler with no wheels for boat fishing.
+You may want a portable cooler, but consider a hard-top model with no wheels for boat fishing.
 Some fishing coolers come with rulers made into the lid, so you can easily measure your catch when you’re fishing.

-Tip: Rinse off your cooler if you've been in saltwater to keep it in top shape.
+Tip: If you've taken your cooler in saltwater, rinse it off to keep it in top shape.

 Before you hit the road, consider a travel cooler that works with your electronic devices.
-Some travel coolers have weather-resistant storage spaces for cell phones, laptops and tablets, but others offer even more features.
+Some travel coolers have weather-resistant storage spaces for cell phones, laptops and tablets.
+Other models offer even more features.
 Many of the best coolers for travel and a plugged-in lifestyle keep items cold, stream music from Bluetooth-enabled devices and charge your phone.

 Beverage jugs, sometimes called beverage coolers, are also great for trips.
-Take a beverage jug along to dispense cold water when your child has soccer practice or you're going to a picnic.
+Take a beverage jug along to dispense cold water during soccer practice or at a picnic.

-Some people say the best beach cooler is actually a beverage jug that's big enough to fill with ice and cans, and where they don’t use the built-in faucet except to drain melted ice.
+Some people say the best beach cooler is actually a beverage jug that's big enough to fill with ice and cans instead of water or another drink.